tolemac/Ng2Emulation/README.md

 This way you can minimize the migration time from Angular 1.x to Angular 2.0

 I recommend to follow the multiples "Angular 2 Preparation" guides on www, asuming to use `controllerAs`, `bindToController`, isolated scopes, ...

+## How it works?

+The initial versión have been written in two days, 8 hours +-, no large code.
+Ng2Emulation register ng2 components as directives and injectable clases as services, no providers, no controllers, no factories, ...

+Bootstrap method register the main component as a directive, use the decorator values to build de DDO and component as controller of this directive.
+If component has dependencies, in `components` attribute of his `@Component` decorator, bootstrap register each dependent component recursively.

+All kind of issues are welcome ;)